linkml/linkml/docs/faq/general.md

 frameworks such as [HDMF](https://hdmf.readthedocs.io/) or [NetCDF](https://www.unidata.ucar.edu/software/netcdf/).

-The LinkML N-Dimensional Array (NDArr) working group, consisting of developers from LinkML and HDMF teams are currently actively working towards a solution that enables LinkML to be used in conjunction with serializations such as HDF5 and Zarr.
+The LinkML N-Dimensional Array (NDArr) working group, consisting of developers from LinkML and HDMF teams, is currently actively working towards a solution that enables LinkML to be used in conjunction with serializations such as HDF5 and Zarr.

 ## How do I cite LinkML?

-A paper is in progress, for now, cite the GitHub repo
+A paper is in progress.
+For now, please cite the [Zenodo link for the latest release](https://zenodo.org/record/8253177).